- Distinguish between child abuse or neglect and poor caregiving practices (violations of policy).

 Recognizing Child Abuse and Neglect in Center Settings

 - Read your program’s Guidance and Touch policy.
 Make sure you understand it.
-Ask your administrator any questions you might have.
+Ask your manager any questions you might have.
 Follow the guidelines in the policy in all your interactions with children.

 - Communicate the value of facility security features like closed-circuit television, vision panels, fencing, and security check-in procedures.